Check to see if your network is working:

 Firewall or Security Settings:

-In case you are using the following
+If you are using the following,

 - Fail2Ban